 There are only two reasons why we enter into a negotiation.

-The first reason occurs when out of necessity, we have to.
-This could be due to either some immediate need, such as urgency to find a particular supplier, or it could be that we face severe cutbacks in personnel, if we can’t increase our business.
+The first reason occurs when, out of necessity, we have to.
+This could be due to some immediate need, such as urgency to find a particular supplier.
+It could also be that we face severe cutbacks in personnel if we can’t increase our business.

-We also need to ask ourselves whether the results of the negotiation we are conducting, will affect other negotiations or agreements later.
+We also need to ask ourselves whether the results of the negotiation we are conducting will affect other negotiations or agreements later.
 Many companies today have international interests.
-An agreement with a company in one country, may affect how talks will impact or be influenced, with negotiations that will transpire later. with other countries.
+An agreement with a company in one country may affect how talks will be impacted or influenced later with other companies in other countries.
 It’s vital that we, as negotiators, consider the impact or consequences of an agreement in developing our strategy.

-7) Do Other Parties Need to Formally Approve the Agreement?
+7. Do Other Negotiators Need to Formally Approve the Agreement?

 Time has an impact on the course of negotiations from two perspectives.
-First there are deadlines that might be imposed, to either make or break an agreement.
+First, there are deadlines that might be imposed, to either make or break an agreement.
 Offers with expiry dates may be tendered.
 Time can be both a tactical weapon (who does it hurt more to delay?) and strategic imperative (who risks missing the boat to competitors?).

-Secondly, we all know that 'Time is money'.
-Negotiations use up time, and if a plant is shut down while the clock is ticking because of a strike, then this is costing money.
-Or, it could be due to some other resource issue, such as waiting for badly needed components, in order to resume production.
+Second, we all know that “time is money.”
+Negotiations consume our time, and a factory or production line that shuts down while the negotiation clock is ticking costs money.
 The point to remember is that the longer the negotiations drag out, time will negatively affect the bottom line.

 - Harvard Business Essentials ‘Negotiation’ Harvard Business School Press, (2003).